Carlmundo/W2-Plus/README.md

 - Settings app for configuring advanced video options (found in game options)
 	- You can press Ctrl+G in-game to unlock the cursor from the window
 - New launcher to play the intro videos, upscaled and in higher quality
+- Increased limits of options and weapons schemes
+- Infinite rope swings (set repeat swings to -1 in Options)
 - Improved soundtrack quality (vs GOG version) with FLAC audio in-game
 - Mission select for single player to resume progress and play previously completed missions (via [fkMissions](https://github.com/Dawid8plc/fkMissions))
 - In-game music volume can be set via the restored audio mixer button in Audio options